Patai's Chemistry of Functional Groups

 A key working reference for the advanced postgraduate, senior researcher or organic chemist in industry, but also an information resource for more junior researchers and students.

-Volumes from 1996 onwards available as an e-MRW with features such as full-text alphanumerical searching, browse by topic and cross-referencing.
-Volumes from 1964 to 1995 available as a backfile, making classic volumes available online for the first time.
-The e-MRW and the backfile are available to be purchased together to give complete access to the whole of Patai.
-Over 40 years of content now available online.
+Volumes from 1996 onwards are accessible through one site, with features such as full-text alphanumerical searching, browse by topic and cross-referencing.
+Older volumes from 1964 to 1995 are available as a backfile, making classic volumes available online for the first time, to give complete access to the whole of Patai.

 PATAI’S Chemistry of Functional Groups covers, in each volume, all key aspects of the chemistry – i.e. physical, analytical, synthetic, applications areas (see more details below) - of one of the important functional groups in organic chemistry.
 The emphasis is on the functional group treated, and on the effect which it exerts on the chemical and physical properties of the molecule, firstly in the immediate vicinity of the functional group, and secondly, on the behaviour of the molecule as a whole.